-Compass Travel News - Blog
+Compass Travel & Covid 19 News

 The Weinberg Boutique Hotel situated in the upmarket area of Klein Windhoek is a brand-new hotel in Windhoek.
 “Der Weinberg” has a history of being one of the finest and most noble restaurants in Windhoek.
 However, this superb restaurant closed its doors a few years ago.
 Since then the property has been further developed until the opening of this noble Boutique Hotel.

-Having opened its doors beginning of June Shipwreck Lodge combines complete isolation with architectural finesse.
+Shipwreck Lodge combines complete isolation with architectural finesse.
 The Lodge finds itself along the Skeleton Coast, which justifies its name by the numerous ship skeletons found along its coast line.
 The design of the eight bungalows reflects the numerous stranded wrecks.
 These are arranged around a centrally situated restaurant including a lounge area.

 Many establishments in Namibia have renovated, upgraded or extended their properties to facilitate the increasing influx of tourists.
 Traditionally the 'High season months'of August to End of Nov are quite fully booked already for the 2018 season and early reservations for safaris are recommended for the year 2019!